SEO FAQs For Bloggers – Ace The Optimization Process – II

 APP stands for Agree, Preview, and Promise.

-As per the concept, Brain suggests you start with a statement with which the readers likely agree.
+As per the concept, Brain suggests you start with a statement with which most readers are likely to agree.

 Followed by that, make a relevant promise, and then give them a preview of what to expect next.